CofiDev/Cofi.NET/README.md

 # Cofi.NET
-This will be the main repository for .NET
+This is the main repository for .NET/C#